 Your PC’s camera is an essential remote work tool.
 However, it also poses a serious threat to your privacy as hackers and malicious programs can gain unauthorized access to it through various phishing techniques.
-One way to protect yourself from such attacks is to disable your PC’s camera when you’re not using it.
+One way to protect yourself from such attacks is to disable your Windows 11 PC’s camera when you’re not using it.

 1. Disable Camera via the Settings App

 The Settings app on Windows 11 lets you view all the cameras connected to your computer.
 Besides configuring and troubleshooting, you can also disable your PC’s camera via the Settings app.
 Here’s how.

 Step 1: Open the Start menu and click the gear-shaped icon to launch the Settings app.

 Step 2: Select the Bluetooth & devices tab in the left column and then click on Cameras.